felix-hilden/antero/README.md

-# pputils
+# Antero

-Pre-processing utilities for data analytics and ML tasks.
-So far only one-hot encoders for various tasks.
+Assorted collection of data analysis and machine learning related things.

+### Categorical

+Three classes for one-hot encoding of various sorts.

 * OneHotEncoder: simple one-hot encoder.
-* NanHotEncoder: encoder capable of transforming arrays with NaN values and inverting all-zero rows back to NaN values.
+* NanHotEncoder: capable of transforming NaN values and inverting all-zero rows.
 Unseen categories are treated as NaNs.
-* CatHotEncoder: encoder built around the Pandas Categorical specification for ease of use.
+* CatHotEncoder: built around Pandas Categorical for ease of use.
 Similar to NanHotEncoder.